Ratnagiri Superfast Express

-Ratnagiri Superfast Express is a Superfast Express train of the Indian Railways connecting in Maharashtra and of Uttar Pradesh.
+Ratnagiri Superfast Express is a Superfast Express train of the Indian Railways connecting Lokmanya Tilak Terminus in Maharashtra and of Uttar Pradesh.
 It is currently being operated with 12165/12166 train numbers on a three-day-a-week basis.

 Service

 The 12165/Gorakhpur SF Express has an average speed of 57km/h and covers 1707km in 29 hrs 50 mins.
 12166/Gorakhpur SF Express has an average speed of 59km/h and covers 1707km in 29 hrs 30 mins.

 Route and halts

 The important halts of the train are: